-- Do committee members understand the key controls and reporting risk areas identified by management, the internal auditors and the independent auditor? - Does the committee focus its oversight on understanding high-risk and complex accounting and reporting areas particularly areas involving significant judgement and estimation processes and how management addresses them and their financial statement impact? - Does the committee understand the issues raised in comment letters the company receives from the U.S. Securities and Exchange Commission (SEC) and management's planned response? - Does the committee stay abreast of pending financial reporting and regulatory developments and understand how they may affect the company?
-For example, does it consider the nature of SEC comment letters being issued to competitors and other companies regarding issues germane to the industry as well as emerging focus areas of the SEC relevant to the company? - Does the committee give adequate attention to overseeing the following areas: - The financial reporting process, including reviewing annual and quarterly financial statements and earnings releases (including management's discussion and analysis, information and guidance provided to analysts and rating agencies, and pro forma or "adjusted" non-GAAP measures and key performance indicators included therein)? - Critical accounting policies, quality of management judgements and estimates impacting the financial statements, and written communications between external and internal auditors and management? - Implementation of new accounting standards and disclosure rules? - Adequacy of disclosures of significant transactions involving related parties? - Existence of significant pressure to meet budgeted or expected targets? - Consideration of fraud risk, including the risk of fraudulent financial reporting? - Management's purpose for reporting non-GAAP and other key operational measures in public reports and the disclosure controls and procedures for ensuring their propriety, accuracy and consistency with prior periods? - Is the committee satisfied with the following: - Are appropriate financial reporting controls and disclosure controls and procedures in place? - Is it being notified of any significant deficiencies and material weaknesses on a timely basis, and is it being kept informed of steps taken along the timetable for correction? - Is it notified promptly of significant compliance issues and briefed regularly on the status of outstanding issues and their remediation?
+- Do committee members understand the key controls and reporting risk areas identified by management, the internal auditors and the independent auditor? - Does the committee focus its oversight on understanding high-risk and complex accounting and reporting areas - particularly areas involving significant judgement and estimation processes - and how management addresses them and their financial statement impact? - Does the committee understand the issues raised in comment letters the company receives from the U.S. Securities and Exchange Commission (SEC) and management's planned response? - Does the committee stay abreast of pending financial reporting and regulatory developments and understand how they may affect the company?
+For example, does it consider the nature of SEC comment letters being issued to competitors and other companies regarding issues germane to the industry as well as emerging focus areas of the SEC relevant to the company? - Does the committee give adequate attention to overseeing the following areas: - The financial reporting process, including reviewing annual and quarterly financial statements, earnings releases and the accompanying management's discussion and analysis, information and guidance provided to analysts and rating agencies and pro forma or "adjusted" non-GAAP measures (and key performance indicators included therein)? - Critical accounting policies, quality of management judgements and estimates impacting the financial statements, and written communications between external and internal auditors and management? - Implementation of new accounting standards and disclosure rules? - Adequacy of disclosures of significant transactions involving related parties? - Existence of significant pressure to meet budgeted or expected performance targets? - Consideration of fraud risk, including the risk of fraudulent financial reporting? - Management's purpose for reporting non-GAAP, alternate performance measures and other key operational measures in public reports and the disclosure controls and procedures for ensuring their propriety, accuracy and consistency with prior periods? - Is the committee satisfied with the following: - That appropriate financial reporting controls and disclosure controls and procedures are in place? - That it is being notified of any significant deficiencies and material weaknesses on a timely basis, and is being kept informed of steps taken along the timetable for correction? - That it is notified promptly of significant compliance issues and briefed regularly on the status of outstanding issues and their remediation?